noi-techpark/mail-dispatcher/README.md

 1. Create configuration file `config.json`
 1. Run `setup` command

+### Configure AWS user/credentials

+If you don't want to use your existing AWS account's credentials, you can create a separate user with it's own credentials.
+From the IAM's control panel you can create new users with the following options and settings

+- **Username**: (of your choice)
+- **Programmatic access**: Checked/Enabled

+Make sure the following permissions/policies are configured

+- **AmazonSESFullAccess** (used to create/update verified domains and rules)
+- **AWSLambdaFullAccess** (used to create/update deployed function)

+After successful creation of the user, please take note of the created access/secret keys and indicate them in the configuration properties `aws.accessKey` and `aws.secretKey`.

 ### Setup role for AWS Lambda

 The function which will process the incoming emails needs to be associated with an execution role, which defines all the permitted permissions/capabilities.
 The ARN of the role needs to be indicated in the configuration's property `aws.functionRoleArn`.